-The fact that the earth's average surface temperature at present is about 14°C (57°F) is due to the greenhouse effect, without which the temperature would be -18°C (-0.4°F).
-Earth's surface is warmed by absorbing radiation from the sun, some of which is reflected off the surface (especially by glaciers and sea ice) and is reradiated back into space; however, some of the reflected energy is trapped and held by a small suite of gases in the atmosphere, notably water vapor, carbon dioxide, ozone, and methane.
-The effect is not visible to us; we first knew of it due to the work of some nineteenth-century scientists (Joseph Fourier, Claude Pouillet, John Tyndall, and Svante Arrhenius).
+The fact that the earth's average surface temperature at present is about 14°C (57°F) is due to the greenhouse effect, without which the surface temperature would be a full 32°C colder (-18°C or -0.4°F).
+Earth's surface is warmed by absorbing radiation from the sun, some of which is reflected off the surface (especially by glaciers and sea ice) and is reradiated back into space; however, fortunately for us, some of this reflected energy is trapped and held by a small suite of gases in the atmosphere, notably water vapor, carbon dioxide, ozone, and methane.
+It is like living all the time in a greenhouse.
+The greenhouse effect is not visible to us; we first came to know of it due to the work of some nineteenth-century scientists (Joseph Fourier, Claude Pouillet, John Tyndall, and Svante Arrhenius).